 newCase.SuppliedEmail = (String) body.get('suppliedEmail');

-newCase.SendbirdUserId__c = (String) body.get('sendbirdUserId');
+newCase.Sendbird__UserId__c = (String) body.get('sendbirdUserId');

-newCase.SendbirdChannelURL__c = (String) body.get('sendbirdChannelURL');
+newCase.Sendbird__ChannelUrl__c = (String) body.get('sendbirdChannelUrl');

-newCase.IsEinsteinBotCase__c = (Boolean) body.get('isEinsteinBotCase');
+newCase.Sendbird__IsEinsteinBotsCase__c = (Boolean) body.get('isEinsteinBotsCase');

 // Save your new Case.